Friday, October 4, 2019

 A Friday off work is a good excuse to go exploring.
 With a plan in mind to visit Port Hope to look for the remains of the Midland Railway, I decided to stop off the highway one stop earlier and visit Wesleyville to photograph the old church I knew was there.
 To my surprise I found an abandoned village as well.

 In 1797 Jonathan Brown became the first settler in the town.
-He was quickly joined by others and early church service were held in the home of the Barrowclough family.
+He was quickly joined by others and early church services were held in the home of the Barrowclough family.
 Soon the family donated land for a church and cemetery and a frame building was constructed.
 The present brick church was built in 1860 to replace the frame church.
 The Wesleyan Methodist congregation became part of the United Church in 1925 and this church held services until the late 1960’s.

 Wesleyville was a growing community in the 1860’s when it had attracted various tradesmen including a blacksmith, a tavern owner and machine shop operator.
 Like many early communities there were a few name changes before the coming of the post office.
 When one was opened in the hotel the name was established as Wesleyville in honour of the Wesley Methodist Church.